Jetlag Productions

-Jetlag Productions was an American animation studio that, like the similar studio Golden Films, has created a number of animated films based on different, popular children's stories, while creating a few original productions.
-Produced mainly for the American market, the films were animated in Japan by KKC&D Asia and Animal Ya among South Korean companies.
-They were later released directly to VHS through the GoodTimes Home Video distribution company.
-Years later, with the introduction of DVD, a newer department of the same company, GoodTimes Home Entertainment, distributed the films in that format.
-The films in Jetlag's catalog were dubbed into many different languages and were distributed by international departments of the GoodTimes corporation.
-Since 2005, the Gaiam company has held the copyrights to Jetlag Productions' animated films, following GoodTimes Entertainment's bankruptcy.
+Jetlag Productions was a Japanese-American animation studio that specialized on developing several animated films based on popular fairy tales and public-domain literature, and original productions during the 1990s.
+Its films were animated in Japan by KKC&D Asia and Animaru Ya, among other South Korean companies.
+They were originally released directly to VHS through the GoodTimes Home Video distribution company.

+With the introduction of DVD, the films were later distributed via a newer department of the same company, GoodTimes Home Entertainment.
+The movies in Jetlag's catalogue were dubbed into many different languages and distributed by international departments of the GoodTimes corporation.
+Since 2005, the Gaiam company has held the copyrights to Jetlag Productions' animated films following GoodTimes Entertainment's bankruptcy.

 History

-Jetlag Productions started out as a small animation company, assisting in the productions of such series as The New Adventures of He-Man and Heroes on Hot Wheels in 1990, and Conan the Adventurer in 1992, until it was approached by Joe, Ken, and Stan Cayre (known artistically as the Cayre Brothers) of GoodTimes Entertainment.
-The company then replaced Golden Films as GoodTimes' provider of budget animated productions, when the contract with that company expired.
+Jetlag Productions started out as a small animation studio, assisting in the productions of series such as The New Adventures of He-Man and Heroes on Hot Wheels in 1990, and Conan the Adventurer in 1992, until it was approached by Joe, Ken, and Stan Cayre (known artistically as the Cayre Brothers) of GoodTimes Entertainment.
+The company then replaced Golden Films as GoodTimes's provider of budget animated productions, when the contract with Golden Film expired.

 Under the name of their new establishment, the Cayre Brothers produced Children's Classics, a series of animated films that were very similar to those from Golden Films in style.
-Beginning their releases in 1994, Jetlag Productions produced a total of seventeen different animated films, thirteen adaptations of existing material, and four original features.
-All seventeen films were around 45 minutes in length, and were released as direct-to-video VHS features, under the "GoodTimes" name by GoodTimes Home Video.
+Beginning their releases in 1994, Jetlag Productions produced a total of 17 different animated films, 13 adaptations of existing material, and four original features.
+All 17 films were around 45 minutes in length, and were released as direct-to-video VHS features, under the "GoodTimes" name by GoodTimes Home Video.

 Their last release was The Hunchback of Notre Dame, which was released on April 30, 1996, just before GoodTimes turned to a new company, Blye Migicovsky Productions, for their new line of animation releases.
 Jetlag Productions' films were revived on DVD under a "Collectible Classics" label in 2002 by GoodTimes Entertainment.
 The new releases were widely available until GoodTimes filed for bankruptcy in 2005 and all assets were transferred to Gaiam.